 What are some of Jesus' instructions and wisdom for how to navigate these tricky situations?
 What specifically does he want us to do?

 Why is it important for us to follow these instructions?
 How will obeying Jesus help us when pressure is high?

-Reviewing The Chosen Season 1 & 2 So Far
+Review Questions: The Chosen So Far

 Episode 7 expects you to remember several characters from Season 1 that we haven't seen yet in The Chosen Season 2, and so doing a quick recap feels particularly important.
 Some points that I would suggest reviewing: